skrey/yellow-extensions/source/blog/README.md

 <a id="settings-files"></a>The following files can be customised:

 `content/shared/page-new-blog.md` = content file for new blog page
-`system/layouts/blogpages.html` = layout file for main blog page
 `system/layouts/blog.html` = layout file for individual blog page
+`system/layouts/blog-start.html` = layout file for blog start page

 ## Installation